 (1.)Primitive Sun and (2.)
 Companion star

-The companion star was of giant size and later on became supernova due to nuclear reaction.
+The companion star was giant and later on became supernova due to nuclear reaction.

-The matter of this disc became building material for the formation of future of planets.
+The matter of this disc became building material for the formation of the future of planets.

 Thus, the planets of our solar system were formed due to condensation of the matter of the disc.